 Psoriatic juvenile idiopathic arthritis involves arthritis that usually occurs in combination with a skin disorder called psoriasis.
 Psoriasis is a condition characterized by patches of red, irritated skin that are often covered by flaky white scales.
-Other features of psoriatic arthritis include abnormalities of the fingers and nails.
+Some affected individuals develop psoriasis before arthritis while others first develop arthritis.
+Other features of psoriatic arthritis include abnormalities of the fingers and nails or eye problems.

-Enthesitis-related juvenile idiopathic arthritis is characterized by tenderness where the bone meets a tendon, ligament or other connective tissue.
+Enthesitis-related juvenile idiopathic arthritis is characterized by tenderness where the bone meets a tendon, ligament, or other connective tissue.
+The most commonly affected places are the hips, knees, and feet.
 This tenderness, known as enthesitis, accompanies the joint inflammation of arthritis.
 Enthesitis-related arthritis may also involve inflammation in parts of the body other than the joints.

 The last type of juvenile idiopathic arthritis is called undifferentiated arthritis.
 This classification is given to affected individuals who do not fit into any of the above types or who fulfill the criteria for more than one type of juvenile idiopathic arthritis.